vipinbihari/blog_cms/project_status.md

 **Implementation Status**: Completed

-- `prebuild.js`: Script that runs before the main Astro build process
+- `prebuild.js`: Script that runs before the main Astro build process to prepare the build environment
+- `optimizeImages.js`: Script that optimizes images from the uploads directory, creating responsive versions and WebP alternatives

 ### Utils